 - Simmer the rum and raisins in a saucepan over medium heat, then allow to the mixture to cool.

-- Prepare the apples.
+- Prepare the apple mixture.
 I recommend using this tool for quickly coring, peeling, and slicing apples (I then quickly chop the slices for this recipe).

-- In a bowl, combine the diced apples with cinnamon, brown sugar and the rum raisins.
+- In a bowl, combine the diced apples with about a tablespoon of Lemon juice, cinnamon, brown sugar and the rum raisins.

 More Delicious Autumn Recipes